riverrun/phauxth/UPGRADE_GUIDE.md

 ### Login, Confirm and Confirm.PassReset

-The Login, Otp, Confirm (ConfirmEmail) and Confirm.PassReset (ResetPassword) Plugs have been removed, and replaced with verify/3 functions, which are called within the controller function.
+The Login, Confirm (ConfirmEmail) and Confirm.PassReset (ResetPassword) Plugs have been removed, and replaced with verify/3 functions, which are called within the controller function.

+For all of these functions, there is no longer any need to set the user-identifier (email, username, etc.).

 #### Login